himat/dotfiles/eg-examples/vim.md

 # Useful vim keybindings

-### Finding
+### Finding/Replacing
-    - gd | (goto definition) Go to first occurrence of the text under cursor in this file, which will prob be the definition
+    - gD | (goto definition) Go to first occurrence of the text under cursor in this file, which will prob be the definition
+    - <c-r> | To select some text and then replace it: select the text with `v`, then `y` which puts it in the default " register.
+Then type `:%s/` `<c-r>"` and this will insert the yanked " text right onto the command prompt!

 ### Folding
     - zO | Fully unfold all folds under cursor